The Complete Travel Guide to Colombo, Sri Lanka

 Colombo is a Vibrant Mix of Culture, Chaos, and Sweet Island Magic.

-You’ll likely spend your days in Colombo wandering through the bustling markets, soaking in the architecture, or savoring the local cuisine.
+You’ll likely spend your days in Colombo wandering through the bustling markets, soaking in the architecture, or savouring the local cuisine.
 So when you're back at your hotel after a day of exploring, why not unwind with a Sri Lankan classic like The Great Asian Street Food?

 It’s a flavorful journey through the city’s culinary scene that’s sure to leave you hungry for more.
 If you’re not in the mood for a movie, tune into a bit of Baila or even the catchy tunes of a local artist like Yashan.